moskytw/tacit/README.rst

 ========

 It provides an useful function, ``tail``, which lets you read lines from the end.
-It is useful for parsing log file.
+It works like the ``tac`` command in the shell.

+It reads file into a fixed buffer and yields lines orderly, so it is comportable to use on big file. (ex. large log)

 An Example
 ----------